guisteink/guisteink/README.md

 * 📚 Computer Engineering student at UFES
 * 💼 Working as a backend developer
-* 🔥 Currently studying Serverless Framework, Microservices Architecture and Cloud Computing (AWS)
+* 🔥 Currently studying Distributed Systems and Microservices Architecture

 <div align="left">